Clouds are made of water

 Fog is a cloud near the ground

-Clouds can happen at any height above the ground.
+Clouds can happen at any height above the ground, if the air is the right temperature.
 Sometimes clouds are actually touching the ground.
 We call that fog.
 If you go up to the top of a mountain or in an airplane, you will be above most of the clouds.
 After it rains, the clouds disappear, because the water they were made of has all come back down to Earth again.

 The four kinds of clouds